ronmicha/PLP-Ass-1/Ex3/readme.md

 Part2.py [Command] [Ratings] [k] [t] [e] [u] [v] [b]
              [-t [T]] [-e [E]] [-u [U]] [-v [V]] [-b [B]] How to use:
+In order to run the web service with default paths, run python Part2.py In order to run the web service with different paths, use the -u, -v and -b flags.

 Mandatory arguments:
 Command: 'ExtractCB', any other input will not start the recommendation system build but will start the web service